-I was bargaining to bring her back.
-I was willing to spend money I don’t have because I felt bad for ending her life and the guilt was too much at times.
+I couldn’t make the decision to put my dog to sleep.
+I was willing to spend money I don’t have because I felt bad for ending her life and the guilt was too much.

-The only thing that made me feel “ok” with the process was her final state of living.
+The only thing that made me feel “ok” with the process of putting my dog to sleep was her final state of life.
 She was in no condition to do anything and her body was shutting down fast.

-In the end, we all know that everything that lives, will die.
+In the end, we all know everything lives and dies.
 That’s how life is.
 That’s how life works.
 It’s funny though, when we’re in that situation, it feels like we’re the only one dealing with the loss of a loved one.

-Right now there are millions of people at their jobs, going out for lunch, planning a party, doing whatever, while someone is in the hospital with their pet or spouse or mother or father, wondering what they should do.
+Right now there are millions of people at their jobs, going out for lunch, planning a party, doing whatever, while someone is in the hospital with their pet or spouse or mother or father, with a terrible decision to make.

 Death is never easy to deal with.
 It is a part of life but I know it doesn’t seem like it while you are going through it.
 I’ve also had to deal with the loss of family and close friends.
 It really takes its toll on you.